macastellanossalamanca/User-Manager/README.md

 - **Error Handling:** Custom error management
 - **Supported Versions:** iOS 15 and above
 - **Multi-language support:** English and Spanish
-- **It uses Logs in order to show in console what is happening while running the app
+- **It uses Logs:** in order to show in console what is happening while running the app

 ## 🌐 API Integration
 The app retrieves the user list from the following endpoint: